×

 Introduction

 A particle, the littlest component unit, is made out of a firmly pressed, decidedly charged core encircled by adversely charged electrons.
 An atom has two parts: the extra nucleus region and the atomic structure.
 The neutral neutron (n°) and the positively charged proton (P+) comprise the atomic structure.
 There are electrons with a negative charge (e-) in the additional nucleus.
 Mass exists in both atoms and all other elements and compounds.
 The majority of an atom's mass is concentrated by the protons that make up its nucleus.
-When compared to electrons and neutrons, protons possess the greatest mass.
+Protons and Neutrons almost possess the same mass and electrons have negligible mass in comparison.
 The hydrogen atom's nucleus is home to one proton, surrounded by one electron.
 Hydrogen is the element with the greatest lightness.
 The nucleus of each atom contains a predetermined number of protons, each of which attracts a predetermined number of electrons, rendering the atom electrically neutral.
 Ions can be produced by adding or removing electrons from an atom.

 Features of atoms on the bases of modern atomic theory